michaelfromorg/reeply/README.md

 Like [RPLY](https://x.com/mollycantillon/status/1887569755772793000), but for Android?
 Maybe.

 Not sure how I feel about like a CRM-for-texts, but it seems fun to build.
-Takes inspiration from Happenstance.ai, too.
+Takes inspiration from [happenstance.ai](https://happenstance.ai), too.

 ## To-dos